complanboy2/workspace/RestaurantPuzzle/README_FIRST.txt

 Hi,

-Please follow the isntructions, to run this project.
+Please follow the instructions, to run this project.

 1. Import the project into the eclipse